naskarjoydeep/ml-cft/README.md

 #Implemented in Python with Keras & TensorFlow API.
 #Acknowledgments: The authors would like to acknowledge S. Lal & M.Z.
 Zaz whose notebooks have been particularly helpful during the project.

+#data-gen branch contains the codes for generated data.
+#model branch contains the machine learning implementation.

 #Project version 1 to be presented on 16 December 2020.
 #Upto this date, the project abstract goes as: